moosefactory/MFResManager/Support Files/readme-appledoc.md

 ##License

-MFFoundation is available under the MIT license.
+MFResGetter is available under the MIT license.
 See the LICENSE file for more info.

 ***